-Prepare-My weebly page (www.batowner.weebly.com) has everything you need to know to be successful in this class, including quarterly pacing guides, weekly assignment guides, and other pertinent handouts and information.
-It is updated regularly with new information.
+Prepare-I will be using Canvas Instructure to post assignments and information.
+Students are expected to sign-in to Canvas to access the course, including submission of assignments.
+This info is also posted on my weebly page (www.batowner.weebly.com) has everything you need to know to be successful in this class, including quarterly pacing guides, weekly assignment guides, and other pertinent handouts and information.
+Both Canvas and Weebly are updated regularly with new information.
 Since I am taking the time to add the information you need, you should be taking the time and effort to access it.